DhruvaVetsa/DhruvaVetsa/README.md

-- 👋 Hi, I’m @DhruvaVetsa12ABC
+- 👋 Hi, I am @DhruvaVetsa
-- 👀 I’m interested in becomming an ISRO Scientist
+- 👀 I am interested in becomming a ISRO Scientist
-- 🌱 I’m currently learning how to code
+- 🌱 I am currently learning how to code